CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

 #### What is the difference between synchronous and asynchronous execution?

-`Synchronous` execution means the first task in a program `must finish processing before moving on` to executing the next task whereas
+`Synchronous` execution means the first task in a program `must finish processing before moving on` to executing the next task whereas \
-`asynchronous` execution means a second task can begin executing `in parallel`, without waiting for an earlier task to finish.
+`Asynchronous` execution means a second task can begin executing `in parallel`, without waiting for an earlier task to finish.

 #### What is `npm`?
 Why is it useful?

 `NPM (Node Package Manager)` is a package manager for the Node JavaScript platform.
 It consists of a npm registry that enables Open-Source developers to publish and share their code.
-All `npm` packages are defined in files called package.json.
+All `npm` packages are defined in files called `package.json`.
-The content of package.json must be written in JSON.
+The content of `package.json must be written in JSON`. \
-`npm` is installed with Node.js
+`npm` is installed with Node.js \
-`npm` can manage dependencies.
+`npm` can manage dependencies. \
-`npm` is the world's largest Software Registry.
+`npm` is the world's largest Software Registry. \
 The registry contains over 800,000 code packages.

-#### What is the difference between the `depdendencies` & `devDependencies` in a `package.json` file ?
+#### What is the difference between the `depdendencies` & `devDependencies` in a `package.json` file?

-`Dependencies`:
+- `Dependencies`:
-`Dependencies` are libraries on which the project relies to function effectively.
+  Dependencies are libraries on which the project relies to function effectively.
   Production dependencies are fundamental dependencies that are required to complete the project.

-`Development Depenencies`:
+- `Development Depenencies`:
   As a developer, you may want to install dependencies to build and test your website.
 The packages required by a developer during development are called `devDependencies`.
 Dependencies that you might need at some point in the development process, but not during execution.
 They are not included in the production version and will not be downloaded to end user’s browser caches.
 For example, `Nodemon`, lodash, Babel etc.

-`Package.json`:
+- `Package.json`:
   All `npm` packages are defined in files called package.json.
 The content of package.json must be written in JSON.
   `Package.json specifies these dependencies` under the key “dependencies”.
 These are the packages used in the project code.

-#### What would be the impact of javascript `fetch` if it was not asynchronous ?
+#### What would be the impact of javascript `fetch` if it was not asynchronous?

 - `Slowed performance`: Since the code would have to wait for the network request to complete before continuing, this would slow down the performance of the application, particularly if the request takes a long time to complete.